ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-22-bash-libraries.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: How do you write, import, use, and test libraries in Bash?
+excerpt: "Here's a really beautiful, almost Python-like style I've come with over the years for writing and using Bash libraries.
+Bash is a beautiful \"glue\"-type language which allows you to easily tie together executables from many languages."
 tags:
     - programming
     - bash